A healthy makeover for a European cult snack: Say hello to the sugar free kinder milk slice.

 Instructions

-- For the filling, warm the milk in a pan (it should not boil) and stir in the gelatine granules until completely dissolved.
+- Warm the milk in a pan (it should not boil).
+Stir in the gelatine granules until completely dissolved.
+Remove from the heat.

-- Peel the cooled sponge off the baking paper and pre-cut it to the desired shape.
-My slices were ca 10 cm long and 4 cm wide.
+- Peel the cooled sponge off the baking paper and pre-cut it into 2 equal halves of 10 x 40 cm.

-- Spread the milk filling over the sponge (ca ½ cm thick) and top with the second layer of pre-cut sponge slices.
+- Spread the milk filling over one half of the sponge.
+Top with the second half and cut into 10 slices.

 Marie